TedHaochengWu/Bio-signal-research-log/README.md

  fine-tuned some foudation model to check the performance: CBraMod,EEGMamba...to be add on later

--*IEEE SMC Hackthon*: (https://github.com/unicorn-bi/Hackathon.git). work in a team processing SSVEP data.
+-*IEEE SMC Hackthon*: (https://github.com/unicorn-bi/Hackathon.git). work in a team processing SSVEP eeg data.

 ### up to Sep.
 12, 2025
 - Serving as an *undergraduate researcher* in an academic group: